Deloitte

-Controversies involving the firm, in addition to litigation surrounding a few of its audits, have included its involvement in a "potentially misleading" report on illicit tobacco trading in Australia, the fact that it suffered a major cyber-attack which breached client confidentiality as well as exposing extensive employee information in September 2017, its role as internal auditor of the insolvent contractor Carillion and its role as external auditor of Autonomy which was accused of "accounting improprieties" that contributed to an £8.8 billion write-down of value following its acquisition by Hewlett-Packard in 2011.
+The firm suffered a major cyberattack in 2017, causing a breach in client confidentiality and publicizing a significant amount of employee information.
+Deloitte has also been subject to litigation regarding several of its audits.

 History

 Early history

-In 1845, William Welch Deloitte opened an office in London, United Kingdom.
+In 1845, William Welch Deloitte opened an office in Basinghall Street in London, England.
 Deloitte was the first person to be appointed an independent auditor of a public company, namely the Great Western Railway.
 He went on to open an office in New York in 1880.
+The firm was based at No. 4 Lothbury in London from 1855 to 1905, when it moved to No. 54 London Wall Buildings.

 In 1890, Deloitte opened a branch office on Wall Street headed by Edward Adams and P.D.
 Griffiths as branch managers.
-That was Deloitte's first overseas venture.
+This was Deloitte's first overseas venture.
 Other branches were soon opened in Chicago and Buenos Aires.
 In 1898 P.D.
 Griffiths returned from New York and became a partner in the London office.

 In 1896, Charles Waldo Haskins and Elijah Watt Sells formed Haskins & Sells in New York.
 It was later described as "the first major auditing firm to be established in the country by American rather than British accountants".

 In 1898, George Touche established an office in London and then, in 1900, joined John Ballantine Niven in establishing the firm of Touche Niven in the Johnston Building at 30 Broad Street in New York.

 On 1 March 1933, Colonel Arthur Hazelton Carter, President of the New York State Society of Certified Public Accountants and managing partner of Haskins & Sells, testified before the U.S. Senate Committee on Banking and Currency.
 Carter helped convince Congress that independent audits should be mandatory for public companies.